Finite range perturbations of finite gap Jacobi and CMV operators: Introduction

 Spectral measures for short-range perturbations of the free Jacobi operator were studied by numerous authors, among which we would like to distinguish the results of Geronimo--Case~\cite{GC}, Geronimo~\cite{Geronimo}, and Damanik--Simon~\cite{DS2}.
 Spectral properties of finite range perturbations of periodic Jacobi operators were the subject of Geronimo--Van Assche~\cite{GvA86} and Iantchenko--Korotyaev~\cite{IK3}.

-The explicit if-and-only-if characterization of the spectral measures for finite range perturbations of the free and periodic Jacobi operators was shown in the author's~\cite{K_spectral}.
-In that paper we were able to classify spectral measures not only of finite range perturbations, but also of super-exponential and exponential ones.
-In the current paper we present a much simpler and straightforward proof for the finite range case, that does not require the author's lengthy route~\cite{K_jost,K_merom,K_spectral} through the matrix-valued spectral problem via the Damanik--Killip--Simon~\cite{DKS} ``Magic'' formula.
+The explicit if-and-only-if characterization of the spectral measures for finite range perturbations of the free and periodic Jacobi operators (with all gaps open) is shown in the author's manuscript~\cite{K_spectral}.
+In that paper we are able to classify spectral measures not only of finite range perturbations, but also of super-exponential and exponential ones.
+The current paper contains a much simpler and straightforward proof for the finite range case, that does not require the author's lengthy route~\cite{K_jost,K_merom,K_spectral} through the matrix-valued spectral problem via the Damanik--Killip--Simon~\cite{DKS} ``Magic'' formula.
 But the real strength of the current approach is that it lends itself to the perturbations of operators from the isospectral torus not only of periodic operators but for any finite gap set.
-Moreover, the unitary analogue can be proven in the same way with only slight variations.
+Moreover, the unitary analogue can be proven in the same way with only slight variations, in particular solving the open problem~\cite[D.2.7, p.981]{OPUC2}.

 The direct resonance problem for finite range perturbations of periodic Jacobi operators was completely solved in Iantchenko--Korotyaev~\cite[Thm 1.2]{IK3}\footnote{\cite[Thm 1.2]{IK3} has a mistake: part (2) should not be there}.
 Their inverse resonance problem assumed additional information.
 Uniqueness for the inverse resonance problem for super-exponential perturbations of the free Jacobi operator was solved by Brown--Naboko--Weikard~\cite{BNW_Jac}.
-Existence and uniqueness for the inverse resonance problem for the super-exponential perturbations of the free and periodic Jacobi operators was solved by the author in~\cite{K_spectral}.
+Existence and uniqueness for the inverse resonance problem for the super-exponential perturbations of the free and periodic Jacobi operators is solved by the author in~\cite{K_spectral}.
 We would also like to mention the results by Marletta--Weikard~\cite{MW}, Marletta--Naboko--Shterenberg--Weikard~\cite{MNSW}, and the author~\cite{K_spectral}, that study the stability of this inverse resonance problem.

 Let us review the results for the OPUC case now.
 The spectral measures for finite range perturbations of the free CMV operator were fully understood for quite awhile now: these have the name of the Bernstein--Szeg\H{o} measures, and in the current context they seem to have first appeared in the papers by Verblunsky~\cite{Ver36} and then later Geronimus~\cite{Geronimus44,bGeronimus}.
 Finite range perturbations of periodic (and ``periodic up to a phase'', see Subsection~\ref{ssPeriodic} below) CMV operators were studied by Peherstorfer--Steinbauer~\cite{PehSte86b}.